cybozu-go/moco/docs/design.md

 ### How to execute switchover

-Users can execute master switchover by applying `MySQLSwitchoverJob` CR which contains the master index to be switched to.
+Users can execute master switchover by applying `SwitchoverJob` CR which contains the master index to be switched to.

 ### How to make a backup

-When you create `MySQLBackupSchedule` CR, it creates two `CronJob`s:
+When you create `BackupSchedule` CR, it creates two `CronJob`s:
   - To get full dump backup and store it in a object storage.
   - To get binlog file and store it in a object storage.

-If we want to make backups only once, set `MySQLBackupSchedule.spec.schedules` to run once.
+If we want to make backups only once, set `BackupSchedule.spec.schedules` to run once.

 ### How to perform Point-in-Time-Recovery(PiTR)

-When we create a `MySQLRestoreJob`, PiTR is performed with the following procedure.
+When we create a `RestoreJob`, PiTR is performed with the following procedure.

-1. The operator sets `MySQLCluster.status.ready` as `false` and make the MySQL cluster block incoming transactions.
+1. The operator sets `Cluster.status.ready` as `false` and make the MySQL cluster block incoming transactions.
 1. The operator makes the MySQL cluster flush binlogs.
 This binlog is used for recovery if the PiTR fails.
-1. The operator lists `MySQLDump` and `MySQLBinlog` candidates based on `MySQLRestoreJob.spec.sourceClusterName`.
+1. The operator lists `Dump` and `Binlog` candidates based on `RestoreJob.spec.sourceClusterName`.
-1. The operator selects the corresponding `MySQLDump` and `MySQLBinlog` CRs  `MySQLRestoreJob.spec.pointInTime`.
+1. The operator selects the corresponding `Dump` and `Binlog` CRs  `RestoreJob.spec.pointInTime`.
 1. The operator downloads the dump file and the binlogs from the object storage.
-1. The operator restores the MySQL servers to the state at `MySQLRestoreJob.spec.pointInTime`.
+1. The operator restores the MySQL servers to the state at `RestoreJob.spec.pointInTime`.
-1. If PiTR finishes successfully, `MySQLRestoreJob.status.succeeded` and `MySQLCluster.status.ready` are set `true`.
+1. If PiTR finishes successfully, `RestoreJob.status.succeeded` and `Cluster.status.ready` are set `true`.
-   Otherwise, the operator sets `MySQLRestoreJob.status.succeeded` as `false` and tries to recover the state before PiTR.
+   Otherwise, the operator sets `RestoreJob.status.succeeded` as `false` and tries to recover the state before PiTR.
-   If the recovery succeeds, the operator sets `MySQLCluster.status.ready` as `true`.
+   If the recovery succeeds, the operator sets `Cluster.status.ready` as `true`.

 ### How to upgrade MySQL version of master and slaves

-MySQL software upgrade is triggered by changing container image specified in `MySQLCluster.spec.podTemplate`.
+MySQL software upgrade is triggered by changing container image specified in `Cluster.spec.podTemplate`.
 In this section, the name of `StatefulSet` is assumed to be `mysql`.

 1. Switch master to the pod `mysql-0` if the current master is not `mysql-0`.